Envirometrix/PredictiveSoilMapping/docs/Soilmapping_using_mla.md

 The RFsp method seems to be suitable for generating spatial and spatiotemporal predictions.
-Computing time, however, can be a cumbersome and working with data sets with >1000 point locations (hence 1000+ buffer distance maps) is problably not yet recommended.
+Computing time, however, can be a cumbersome and working with data sets with >1000 point locations (hence 1000+ buffer distance maps) is probably not yet recommended.
 Also cross-validation of accuracy of predictions produced using RFsp needs to be implemented using leave-location-out CV to account for spatial autocorrelation in data.
-The key to the success of the RFsp framework might be the training data quality — especially quality of spatial sampling (to minimize extrapolation problems and any type of bias in data), and quality of model validation (to ensure that accuracy is not effected by overfitting).
+The key to the success of the RFsp framework might be the training data quality — especially quality of spatial sampling (to minimize extrapolation problems and any type of bias in data), and quality of model validation (to ensure that accuracy is not effected by over-fitting).
 For all other details about RFsp refer to @Hengl2018RFsp.